stvenmobile/wise-pi/README.md

 content types: Zenquote random quote, Ninjaquote random quote from sel;etable categories, artwork from the Smithsonian Institution, artwork from the Harvard Art Museum, or a random photo from user's Flickr account.
-The length of time each content type remains visible is configurable, as well as which of the types to include in the rotation, and th eorder in which they are displayed.
+The length of time each content type remains visible is configurable, as well as which of the types to include in the rotation, and the order in which they are displayed.

 ---